Last Updated on January 11, 2023 by TechChecking

 Grade six bolts – tensile strength of at least a 133,000-psi capacity is tempered.
 It indicates a medium commercial quality too.

 Grade 12 bolts – some bolts are used for critical and competition purposes.
 These grade 12 bolts have special alloy steel and are tempered and quenched as well.
 If you are wondering what category will these grade 12 bolts fall?
-Well, this is the top-of-the-line bolts in terms of tensile strength.
+Well, these are the top-of-the-line bolts in terms of tensile strength.

 Why are There No Metric Drive Sizes?